brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Acclimatisation

-At nearly 7,000m, Aconcagua sits on the edge of what the human body can tolerate for any meaningful length of time.
-The summit has roughly 40% the oxygen available at sea level, and unlike Kilimanjaro where you simply move upwards each day, acclimatisation here becomes the entire focus of the expedition.
+Aconcagua is at the edge of what the human body can tolerate for any meaningful time.
+At nearly 7,000m, there's roughly 40% the oxygen of sea level.
+Air is less dense, so there's less molecules in each breath.
+The body adapts by breathing faster, raising the heart rate, and slowly making red blood cells.
+The more efficient the body becomes at extracting oxygen, the better you avoid symptoms of Acute Mountain Sickness (AMS).

-The strategy is known as "climb high, sleep low".
-Climbers carry food and gear to higher camps, descend to recover, then slowly move the body's ceiling upwards over time.
-It's an exhausting but effective process which naturally increases red blood cell production and allows the body to function better in low oxygen environments.
+The best strategy to boost red blood cells is to climb high, sleep low.
+Climbers do small hikes, or carry food and gear to higher camps, then descend to recover.
+This allows the body to adapt better.
+It's a slow and exhausting process, requiring up to 5L of water a day and lots of food.
+The people who do more rotations up/down the mountain tend to have better success.

-The physical toll is significant.
-Recovery becomes incredibly slow, appetite fades, and the dry air causes the infamous "Andean cough".
-Simple headaches can linger for days, and everyone constantly balances the need to move higher against the risks of HACE and HAPE; life threatening forms of altitude sickness involving swelling of the brain or lungs.
+The physical toll of being at altitude is significant though, so there is a balance.
+Recovery is incredibly slow, appetite fades, and dry air causes deep coughs.
+Simple headaches can linger for days, and moving too high too soon can lead to HACE or HAPE; life threatening forms of altitude sickness involving swelling of the brain or lungs.
+Too many rotations could also leave the body too tired for a summit push, and every plan must be flexible to the weather.

-Above 6,500m, things become particularly surreal.
-You can feel fine while sitting still, then utterly exhausted by a few steps uphill.
+Above 6,700m on the Canaleta, things become surreal.
+You can feel fine while sitting still, then exhausted by a few steps uphill.
 Every movement becomes deliberate.
-Hydration, pacing and patience matter more than raw fitness, and while Diamox can help, there are no shortcuts at these altitudes.
-The mountain strips everything back to basic survival.
+Hydration, pacing and patience matter more than raw fitness.
+On smaller peaks Diamox is used to aid acclimatisation, but it's avoided on Aconcagua because it can mask symptoms.
+Here it's more important to listen to your body.

+Below are the relative oxygen levels on other peaks.
+On any higher mountain, 7,000m is usally the point where you begin using supplemetal oxygen (e.g. Camp 3 on Everest).

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua04.jpeg">